-If you are in an active Chapter 7 bankruptcy, your car loan lender is prohibited from repossessing your car or otherwise trying to collect its debt.
-However, your lender may still be able to repossess the car during your Chapter 7 by getting permission from the court.
-Read on to learn more about whether your car can be repossessed during Chapter 7 bankruptcy and ways to avoid repossession.
+If you are in Chapter 7 bankruptcy, your car loan lender cannot repossess your car or otherwise try to collect its debt without first getting permission from the court.
+Read on to learn more about whether the lender can repossess your car during Chapter 7 bankruptcy and ways to avoid repossession.

-When a Chapter 7 bankruptcy is filed, an automatic stay is created.
-The automatic stay makes it unlawful for most creditors to continue any collection activities.
-This means that your car lender is not even allowed to call you to collect its debt.
+Filing a Chapter 7 bankruptcy creates an order called the automatic stay.
+The automatic stay makes it unlawful for most creditors to continue collection activities.
+In fact, your car lender won’t be allowed to call you to collect its debt.
 So it cannot legally repossess your car after you file for bankruptcy unless it obtains court permission first.

-Since you are protected by the automatic stay, your lender must ask the court to lift the stay in order to repossess your car.
+A lender who wants to take a car during a bankruptcy case must ask the court to lift the automatic stay and allow the lender to repossess your car.
 The lender does this by filing a “motion for relief from the automatic stay” with the court.
 In the motion, the lender must show that it is the proper party in interest with a right to repossess the car and that its interests are not adequately protected because you are not making timely loan payments or are otherwise in default.